 “Women Who Made a Difference in Yates County,” is a continuing theme of programming for the Yates County History Center.
 Among this group are educators, anti-poverty workers, community organizers, artists, business leaders, sole-family bread winners, traditional and non-traditional family nurturers.

-Additionally, as part of the “Women Who Made a Difference” year-long effort, we are making available audio-video recordings from the project “Through the Eyes of Women: Yates County.”
-These first-person recordings were made in the early 2000’s by members of the Yates County Branch of the American Association of University Women (AAUW) and feature Yates County life experiences from a women’s viewpoint.
+This on-line focus uses audio-video interviews of local women that were completed in the early 2000’s.
+Using the audio video recordings from the project “Through the Eyes of Women: Yates County," these first-person recordings were made by members of the Yates County Branch of the American Association of University Women (AAUW).
+They feature the various 20th Century life experiences of living in Yates County, from a women’s viewpoint.

 These videos are fun and inform about a women’s real life experience of the times past.
-As time progresses, check here as more will be added.
+As time progresses, check here as more videos will be added.